 The Scablands don’t exactly sound like an appealing place and they also kind of sound like a rip on South Dakota’s Badlands.
 However, they are a very real place, located in the Columbia Plateau in eastern Washington.
-While they may not look as gross as they sound, they certainly look a bit out of this world.
+They also happen to be home to what was once the world’s largest waterfall and you can visit it.

 Recent Posts: